 - Grayscale Ethereum Classic Trust (ETCG)

 - Grayscale Litecoin Trust (LTCN)

 In addition to these publicly traded options, the Bitwise 10 Private Index Fund provides exposure to the top ten cryptocurrencies by market capitalization with a $25,000 minimum investment and weekly liquidity.
 The expense ratio is around 2.5% with no performance fees.

 A handful of other funds track public companies that operate in the crypto space, which provides investors with indirect exposure to the market.
 For example, the Amplify Transformational Data Sharing ETF (BLOK) provides exposure to companies that are planning on adopting blockchain technologies in their businesses.

-The high expense ratio associated with many crypto funds—relative to conventional funds—has led some investors to build their own crypto portfolios.
+The high expense ratio associated with a lot of crypto funds—relative to conventional funds—has led some investors to build their own crypto portfolios.
 While these assets cannot typically be held in conventional brokerage accounts, investors may hold them in offline cold storage in the same way that they might store physical gold or other investments.

-There are several steps to build a crypto portfolio:
+There are several steps to build a cryptocurrency portfolio:

-- Determine Allocation: You must determine how much cryptocurrency to purchase based on your investment thesis, risk tolerance and other factors.
+You must determine how much cryptocurrency to purchase based on your investment thesis, risk tolerance, and other factors.

-ZenLedger simplifies the process by aggregating transactions across wallets and exchanges, computing the capital gain or loss and auto-populating popular IRS tax forms.
-In addition, the platform makes it easy to identify tax loss harvesting opportunities to help reduce your overall tax burden for the year.
-Try it today!
+ZenLedger simplifies the process by aggregating transactions across wallets and exchanges, computing the capital gain or loss, and auto-populating popular IRS tax forms.
+In addition, the platform makes it easy to identify tax-loss harvesting opportunities to help reduce your overall tax burden for the year.

 The Bottom Line